I have always kept a lot for myself, whether it was feelings, opinions, or reactions.

 – Are people going to think I’m weird?

 The list of worries goes on and on.
 It started to change slowly through time and experiences.
-I felt that I wasn’t genuine and it might have led me to some negative experiences.
+I felt that wasn’t genuine and might have led to negative experiences.

-So I decided to make an effort and change.
-If I want to be around the right people that understand me and that I understand, I must be 100% myself.
-If I say what I feel, the person that I want to be close to will see what kind of person I am, he/she may also open up; this will connect us on a deeper level.
+So, I decided to make an effort and change.
+If I want to be around the right people who understand me and that I understand, I must be 100% myself.
+If I say what I feel, the person I want to be close to will see what kind of person I am, and he/she may also open up; this will connect us on a deeper level.

-Then I started getting feedback from people that my writing was inspiring to them and they could relate to my stories.
+Then, I started getting feedback from people that my writing inspired them and that they could relate to my stories.
 The feeling of knowing that what you’re doing is touching someone is indescribable.

 My fear hasn’t gone away entirely, but that’s a great thing.
 When you’re feeling vulnerable or fearful, it means you care.

-Here are my 4 steps to embrace vulnerability:
+Here are my four steps to embrace vulnerability:

 1. Gain Awareness

 Understand yourself.
 Be aware of what you are doing.
-Realize that this attitude won’t take you far and that your fear is based on how much you care.
+Realize that this attitude takes you far and that your fear is based on how much you care.
 This is the first step.
-If you aren’t in tune with this, there’s no way to embrace or overcome it.
+If you aren’t in tune with what or overcoming it is impossible.

 2. Become Honest.

 Be honest with yourself first.
-Recognize what you feel, accept what you think, allow yourself to react like you want to react and then let yourself be exposed.
+Recognize what you feel, accept what you think, allow yourself to react like you want to respond, and then let yourself be exposed.

 3. Accept it.

-Your ability to be okay with vulnerability will bring exponential results when it comes to experiencing joy.
-I bet if you asked every person you’re close to whether or not they experience fear, you would get 80% to say yes.
+Your ability to be okay with vulnerability will bring exponential results when experiencing joy.
+I bet if you asked every person close to you whether or not they experience fear, you would get 80% to say yes.
 The other 20% would be lying.

-You’ve got to break free at some point.
+4. Break free got to break free at some point.
 Take that shield off.
-Write that letter you’ve been thinking about, declare your flame, tell someone you’re sorry, even if you think it should be them coming to you.
+Write that letter you’ve been thinking about, declare your flame, and tell someone you’re sorry, even if you think they should be coming to you.
 Just jump.
 It won’t be as bad as you think it will be.

 Remember: Vulnerability is a sign of strength, not weakness.

-Would you like to have a chat about it?
-Book a free 30min call with me now.
+Would you like to chat about it?
+Book a free 30-minute call with me now.